 Ultimately, the debate comes down to a few key points.
-Firstly, what do you need a boat for and where will it need to go?
+Firstly, what do you need a boat for, and where will it need to go?
 Next comes more specific concerns such as cost, performance, safety and comfort.

-In this post, we’ll talk about the pros and cons of hiring a catamaran or monohull for a self-sailing holiday in the Whitsundays.
+This post will discuss the pros and cons of hiring a catamaran or monohull for a self-sailing holiday in the Whitsundays.
 We’re not going to talk about vessels in relation to purchasing one as a home, to race or to sail around the world.

 There will be some boat jargon in this post, hence this lovely design from bearingsguide.com to help those new to boating.